cmsYeehee/GameDesignChristian/TechSpec.md

 Variables

-terrainGrid: 2D Array<TerrainTile> - Represents the terrain layout.
+terrainGrid: 2D Array<Point> - Represents the terrain layout.
 Some of the 2D array should be "walkable" by land.
 Some of it should be nonwalkable by land.
 buildings: List<Building> - List of all buildings on the map.
-defensiveStructures: List<DefensiveStructure> - Turrets, air defenses, and capital cores.
+defensiveStructures: List<DefensiveStructure> - Turrets, air defenses, and capital cores. defensiveStructure[0] is the capital core
-spawnPoints: List<Point> - Locations where enemy units spawn.
-deployZone: Zone - Area where the player can deploy vehicles.
+deployZones: List<Zone> - Area where the player can deploy vehicles.
 Methods

 - loadMap(int levelNumber)
 Behavior: Loads terrain, buildings, and defensive structures for the specified level.
-- isPassable(Point position, VehicleType type)
+- isPassable(Point position, Vehicle vehicle)
 Output: boolean - Returns true if the vehicle type can pass through the position.
 - destroyBuilding(Building building)
-Behavior: "Destroys" a building from the map, meaning it can now be walked over by vehicles and updates the game state and method isPassable at that point.
+Behavior: "Destroys" a building from the map, meaning it can now be walked over by vehicles and updates terrainTile at that point.
+- destroyDefensiveStructure(DefensiveStructure structure)
+Behavior: "Destroys" a defensive structure from the map, meaning it can now be walked over by vehicles and updates terrainTile at that point.
 - getNearestEnemy(Point position)
 Output: Defensive structure - Returns the nearest enemy object to the given position.
 - getNearestBuilding(Point position)
 Output: Nearest Building; Returns the nearest enemy building to the given position.
-- getPathToCapital(Point position, capitcalCore core)
+- getPathToCapital(Point position)
 Output: 2D array providng directions to capital core in ground vehicle.
 Will have to use stack/queue to ensure that it is the quickest path to the capital.
 - getPathToUser(Point postion)
 Output: 2D array providng directions to user in ground vehicle.
 Will have to use stack/queue to ensure that it is the quickest path to the capital.